vmware-tanzu/community-edition/docs/site/content/docs/latest/architecture.md

 Community Edition.
 Plugins in vmware-tanzu/community-edition may be promoted (moved) to vmware-taznu/tanzu-framework.
 This move would not impact users of Tanzu Community Edition; it would only impact contributors to the plugin.
+Additionally, plugins may live in repositories outside of vmware-tanzu/community-edition and vmware-tanzu/tanzu-framework.

 ## Managed Clusters

-Clusters that are deployed and managed using centralized management clusters are considered managed clusters.
+Clusters that are deployed and managed using `tanzu cluster` command(s) are known as managed clusters.
+These clusters are deployed and managed by a Tanzu management cluster (originally deployed using `tanzu management-cluster`.
 This is the primary deployment model for clusters in the Tanzu ecosystem and is recommended for production scenarios.
 To bootstrap managed clusters, you first need a management cluster.
 This is done using the `tanzu management-cluster create` command.
 When running this command, a bootstrap cluster is created locally and is used to then create the management cluster.
 The following diagram shows this flow.

 ![Bootstrap cluster create](../../img/bootstrap-cluster-create.png)